nodeloophole/nodeloophole.github.io/content.md

 ## Skills Assessment
 * Be honest - internal use only
 * Identify your team's strengths and weaknesses

+---
+##### Assess your Drupal team

+## Technical knowledge

+* Drupal - get specific
+* Languages, frameworks, other technologies
 * Courses, certifications, awards, etc.

+note:
+When assessing Drupal skills, get specific -- More than just backend / frontend for D7 or D8.
+Ask questions like:
+Do they have knowledge with field formatters, with creating twig templates, with configuration management, with writing event subscribers, with the render array, etc.

+For courses and certifications, get a list of these. it can be helpful to highlight these when going after new work.
+And when someone gets a new certification or award, that's something for your whole team to celebrate.

 ---
 ##### Assess your Drupal team